thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 - Command line Interface (CLI) tool
 - Tedge mapper

-If you want to manually install thin-edge.io or install another version, or upgrade the current version, please have a look [here](link to manual installation tutorial for more information.
+If you want to manually install thin-edge.io or install another version, or upgrade the current version, please have a look [here](https://thin-edge.github.io/thin-edge.io/html/howto-guides/002_installation.html#thin-edgeio-manual-installation) for more information.

 After a successful installation, you can now use thin-edge.io via the CLI and use the tedge commands.